phdata/archway/docs/service.md

 **heimdali.ui.url**

 - Label: Heimdali UI
 - Description: Full url for Heimdali UI in the format `https://host:port`.
-You must use the same port from the parameter heimdali.rest.port.
-This property is used for links in email notifications
+The default of this value should be auto generated and work without configuration
-- Required: true
+- Required: false
-- Default:
+- Default: ${host}:${heimdali.rest.port}

 **heimdali.ui.staticContentDir**